vtex-apps/release-notes/docs/2019-week-32-33/platform-performance.md

 ## • render-server latency decrease

 The average `render-server` latency, the service responsible for delivering pages to the browser, was reduced threefold (from around 700ms to 240ms).
-The impact of this decrease in page delivery time can be felt by end-users mainly on store front pages.
+The impact of this decrease in page delivery time can be felt by end-users mainly on store home pages.

 **Previously:**